Co-de-iT/DesignByData_EPC_2019/README.md

 **Util-02_turntable.gh**
 These files are helpers to generate animation of a moving clipping plane and a turntable of one or more geometries

 **Util_post-processing-Dendro** - template for isosurfacing line-base network geometries.
-Rreading the [Dendro](https://www.food4rhino.com/app/dendro) plugin documentation is strongly suggested here
+Reading the [Dendro](https://www.food4rhino.com/app/dendro) plugin documentation is strongly suggested here
 <br>

 ### @ utilities/Components
 **CurlNoise.gha** - calculates Curl Noise for a point in x,y,z - useful to generate spatial vector field data

-**FileToScript2.gha** - syncs the code of a C# or VB scripting component in Grasshopper with an external editor - this is an updated version for Rhino6 of FileToScript.gha, a tool written by Mateusz Zwierzicki wrapping up a code by Vicente Soler - additional code to update it for Rhino 6 by <insert name>, wrapped and recompiled as a .gha assembly by Alessio Erioli
+**FileToScript2.gha** - syncs the code of a C# or VB scripting component in Grasshopper with an external editor - this is an updated version for Rhino6 of FileToScript.gha, a tool written by Mateusz Zwierzycki wrapping up a code by Vicente Soler - additional code to update it for Rhino 6 by Daniel Fink, wrapped and recompiled as a .gha assembly by Alessio Erioli.
+[Original discussion on FileToScript](https://www.grasshopper3d.com/forum/topics/file-to-script-maths?groupUrl=milkbox&).

 **SimplexNoise.dll** - library with Simplex Noise generation functions, it can be used to embed Curl Noise calculations (which are based on Simplex Noise) in a custom C# script
 <br>